ctomkow/swITch/README.md

 A python program which allows you to push commands to network devices.
 It can then dump the output to a file for later analysis.

+New: Implements netmiko's SCP file transfer!
+Use -f to transfer files to the device (specifies flash: directory only)
+Note: The SCP method enables TACACS+ authorization then removes it after the SCP transfer happens (SCP needs authentication and authorization).
+This is specific to my environment :O

 I have decided to re-factor this code to work with Netmiko (work by Kirk Byers).
 Better to solve new problems instead of re-inventing the wheel.